 Ultrasound Guided Fine Needle Aspiration (FNA) Biopsies

-Fine needle aspiration (FNA) biopsy is a diagnostic procedure used to evaluate thyroid nodules and lymph nodes in the neck to check for lumps, masses, or other signs of thyroid cancer.
-An FNA biopsy is safer and less invasive than open surgical biopsies, which is why it is a common technique doctors use to investigate and diagnose thyroid diseases and disorders.
+• A fine needle aspiration (FNA) biopsy is a diagnostic procedure used to evaluate thyroid nodules or lymph nodes in the neck to check for cancer.
+This is a simple and safe procedure performed in the office.

 Receiving FNA Diagnosing from Accent Endocrinology

 At Accent Endocrinology, we understand that the faster and more